thallada/thallada.github.io/_posts/2015-06-03-midnight-desktop.md

 Select View > Invert Colors and then Edit > Save Current Settings as Default and now most pdfs will be displayed as white text on black background.

+###gimp###

+Gimp allows you to change themes easily.
+[Gimp GTK2 Photoshop CS6 Theme](http://gnome-look.org/content/show.php?content=160952) is my favorite dark theme.
+Put that in `~/.gimp-2.8/themes/` (or whichever gimp version is installed) and, in Gimp, change the theme at Edit > Preferences > Theme.

 ###Firefox###

 I had to hack firefox a lot to get it to be universally dark since the web